Undivided Resources

 Typically, any performance area (such as math, reading, speech, social skills, etc.) with identified needs in the Present Levels of Performance (PLOP) section of your child’s IEP should be addressed with an IEP goal.

 In California, all special education students must have academic goals written into their IEP that are aligned with the Common Core State Standards (CCSS) for their grade level.
 In other words, by developing goals that follow educational standards for all students, we make it possible for our children to attain the same skills as their peers.
-Aligning IEP goals with the general education curriculum also gives students the right to be in an inclusive environment, if that’s the right place for them to learn.
+Aligning IEP goals with the general education curriculum also supports access to an inclusive environment, if that’s the right place for them to learn.
+In specialized classrooms, students should also be working on grade-level content.
+Aligning goals with the state standards can help to ensure that progress is made in a multi-grade classroom.

 What does an IEP goal look like?